Hawaii pair accused of conspiracy, taking IDs of dead babies

 The couple is also believed to have other aliases, Muehleck said.

 A lawyer for Primrose declined comment.
-A bail hearing was scheduled for Thursday in U.S. District Court.
+A bail hearing was scheduled for Primrose Thursday in U.S. District Court.
+Morrison’s hearing was postponed to Tuesday.

 The secret clearance Primrose had provides access to information that is “enormously valuable to our enemies,” said Kevin O’Grady, a Honolulu defense attorney not involved in the case.